 Kruger is definitely the better park for a full safari experience.
 Addo is much smaller, has fewer animals and you can see surrounding farmland and villages so it loses some of the safari vibes.
 In Kruger it’s much easier to see lions, leopards and even rhinos.
 Additionally, in Kruger there are also hippos, crocodiles, cheetahs, wild dogs and many more species, along with prolific birdlife.

 The main benefit of Addo is its location closer to Cape Town and at the end of the Garden Route.
-You can definitely still have a great safari experience in Addo, but you’ll be disappointed if you are expecting something like Kruger.
+You can still have a great safari experience in Addo, but you’ll be disappointed if you are expecting something like Kruger.
 Another often overlooked advantage of Addo Elephant Park is the diverse area it covers, including the Zuurburg Mountains and Woody Cape sections, both of which you can go walking in and are highly scenic.

 Best time to visit Addo Elephant National Park

 Addo Elephant National Park can be visited all year round and it’s great in any season.
 The roads are either tarred or good gravel so driving is never a problem, and the park isn’t that big so the animals don’t ever migrate away.
 It’s hot in summer (Nov – Feb), reaching up to 40 degrees during the day, while in mid-winter it can get cold at night.
 Rain occurs any time of year, with slightly more in Spring or Autumn.
 The park is busiest around Christmas from December to January, coinciding with the long summer holidays in South Africa.

 Where can you enter Addo Elephant Park?

 There are two entrances to the safari section of Addo Elephant Park.
 There’s the main entrance is near the Main Addo Rest Camp in the north of the main area of the park, north of Addo town along the R342.
 The other main entrance is the Colchester Entrance at the southern end of the Colchester Section, named after the nearby town.